FlowiseAI/FlowiseDocs/configuration/deployment/aws.md

 <figure><img src="../../.gitbook/assets/image (7) (1) (1) (1) (1) (1) (1).png" alt="" width="375"><figcaption></figcaption></figure>

 8. Click **Launch instance**.
-Navigate back to EC2 Dashboard, after few mins we should be able to see a new instance up and running [🎉](https://emojipedia.org/party-popper/)
+Navigate back to the EC2 Dashboard, after a few minutes we should be able to see a new instance up and running [🎉](https://emojipedia.org/party-popper/)

 <figure><img src="../../.gitbook/assets/image (17) (1) (1) (1).png" alt=""><figcaption></figcaption></figure>

 ## How to Connect to your instance (Windows)

 1. For Windows, we are going to use PuTTY.
-You can download one from [here](https://www.chiark.greenend.org.uk/\~sgtatham/putty/latest.html).
+You can download it from [here](https://www.chiark.greenend.org.uk/\~sgtatham/putty/latest.html).
 2. Open PuTTY and fill in the **HostName** with your instance's Public IPv4 DNS name

 <figure><img src="../../.gitbook/assets/image (9) (1) (1) (1) (1) (1) (1) (1).png" alt=""><figcaption></figcaption></figure>